tconn42/globepretty/README.md

 ##### &nbsp;  showClouds (default true)

 &nbsp;    Whether to show clouds.

-&nbsp;    Note that clouds can also be shown or hidden with the new member
+Note that clouds can also be shown or hidden with the new member function showClouds(bool).

-&nbsp;    function showClouds(bool).

 ##### &nbsp;  tileEngineURL (default 'https://tile.openstreetmap.org/${l}/${x}/${y}.png')

 &nbsp;    Where to fetch slippy map tiles.
-If null, when zooming into the globe,

-&nbsp;    the surface image gets grainier and grainier.
-If supplied, the surface

-&nbsp;    is shifts from fully opaque at altitude 1 to fully transparent at

-&nbsp;    altitude .4, revealing the slippy map tiles underneath.
-This provides a

-&nbsp;    nice effect for zooming from a blue marble image to a useable map.
+If null, when zooming into the globe, the surface image gets grainier and grainier.
+If supplied, the surface is shifts from fully opaque at altitude 1 to fully transparent at altitude .4, revealing the slippy map tiles underneath.
+This provides a nice effect for zooming from a blue marble image to a useable map.

 ##### &nbsp;  surfaceAltitude (default 0.01)

-&nbsp;    The altitude at which to place the planet surface image so that it

-&nbsp;    appears above the slippy tiles (if present) and below the clouds
+&nbsp;    The altitude at which to place the planet surface image so that it appears above the slippy tiles (if present) and below the clouds.